-The benefits of doing so are that you are reducing the eating window.
+The benefits of pushing your first meal back, are that you are reducing the size of the eating window.
 Instead of constantly munching throughout the day, you have a smaller time frame to shove however many calories you are permitted to, down your throat.
 This is great because your stomach expands to a far greater extent during this time than it otherwise would do normally.
 It sends all the “I’m full so stop feeding me before I explode” signals to your brain.

 Conversely, eating breakfast spreads out the “feeling full” signals, so you never feel as full during any particular moment, so as you can imagine, it can play quite an important role.
 Adding to this, breakfast can sometimes stimulate your appetite.
 Granted, it depends on the content of your breakfast, but I can give you my experience.